XronTrix10/Telegram-Leecher/README.md

 - Easy To Use With Bot Commands ( Update 🔥 )
 - Powerful Video Converter, Convert Videos to mp4 / mkv ( New 🔥)
 - Get Restrricted Content From Telegram ( Beta Stage )
-- Added Custom Name support
+- Added Custom File Name Support
 - Download Multiple Files or Folders from Multiple Links
-- Added Support For All Type Archive Extraction
-- Support for Multi-Part Archive Extraction
+- Support for Multi-Part Archive Extraction of all Type Extensions
 - Upload Directly From Colab Container
 - Auto Generate Thumbnail From Video Files
 - Download Directly To Google Drive / Mirroring
 - Zip Folders/Files
-- Upload Files to Telegram
-- Shows Operation Status with bar and percentage
-- Split support for all files > 2000 MB
+- Split support for all files > 2GB/4GB

 ## **🔗 Supported Links**